 - 10U Coaches: the 10U Certification is comprised of an Online Course and Field Session.
 Both sections are compulsary.
 The 10U Online Coaching Course can be completed online at AYSOU.org.
 You can request a Coupon Code to access the online course from our Coach Admin Team.
-Upcoming Field Sessions can be found here and you can register for the session under Live Courses at AYSOU.org.
+Details on upcoming Field Sessions can be obtained from Coach Admin and you can register for the session under Live Courses at AYSOU.org.

-- 12U-19U Coaches – no-charge classroom training sessions are also offered locally (click here for details on upcoming sessions) which you can sign up for using AYSOU.
+- 12U-19U Coaches – no-charge classroom training sessions are also offered locally (contact Coach Admin for details on upcoming sessions) which you can sign up for using AYSOU.
 Select the applicable age certification under Live Sessions.